DavideOlivieri/progetto/README.md

 Example of usecase
 `localhost:8080/<route_name>`

-In this case 8080 is the standard port but can be changed.
+In this case 8080 is the standard port.

 <div id='id-section4'/>